Friday, September 30, 2016

 Peachy

 I just watched the first two episodes of the new FX half-hour Atlanta, created and produced by its star Donald Glover.
-He's a stand-up comedian and a rapper, but I know him best for his role of Troy Barnes in my favorite sitcom of the last decade, Community.
+He's a stand-up comedian and a rapper, but I know him best for his role as Troy Barnes in my favorite sitcom of the last decade, Community.

 Atlanta is a bit more dramatic than that series, and Glover's character, Earn Marks, is more mature, and also more troubled.
 (The show is also pretty weird, but so was Community, though in a different way.)
 Earn left Princeton three years ago--for reasons not divulged--to return to his hometown of Atlanta, but doesn't seem sure what he's doing there.
 He's barely earning any money, and doesn't have a regular place to live--we see him at his girlfriend's place, where the baby girl they made also resides.
 When he visits his parents, they want nothing to do with him, figuring he just wants money.